-The chart and maps below explore the 2010-2014 ACS 5-year (table S1810) disability estimates by county type (OMB county classifications).
-The ACS asks a set of disability indicator questions to determine disability, if a respondent can answer “yes” to any disability question they are classified as having a disability.
+The maps and charts below explore the American Community Survey 5-year data (Table S1810) on disability estimates by county type (OMB county classifications).
+The ACS asks a set of disability indicator questions to determine disability.
+If a respondent can answer “yes” to any disability question they are classified as having a disability.
 The data below are for all age groups.

 Chart 2.
 Rate of Disability by Gender and County type.
 Looking at gender we see a trend similar to the overall breakdown.
 Lower rates of disability for both men and women in metropolitan (11.4% and 12% respectively) counties with higher rates in micropolitan (15.6% and 15.3%) and the highest rates in noncore (18.2% and 17.3%).
 We see that rates are higher for women in urban counties and higher for men in rural counties.